Loading...

 If you're ineligible for online application, submit a paper application using Form 9465, Installment Agreement Request, and possibly Form 433-F, Collection Information Statement, for debts exceeding $50,000.
 Note that offline applications incur higher setup fees.

-Managing Your IRS Payment Plan
+Managing Your Payment Plan

 Adherence to the terms of your payment plan is critical to avoid legal repercussions.
 Ensure timely minimum payments and comply with all tax obligations.
 If circumstances change, the IRS allows adjustments to your payment plan through the Online Payment Agreement tool.